Prepare Snyk Broker for deployment

 Prerequisites for Snyk Broker

-When you set up Broker, Code Agent, or both for use in EU or AU Multi-tenant environments, additional environment variables with specific Broker URLs are required.
-Example: -e BROKER_SERVER_URL=https://broker.eu.snyk.io
+When you set up Broker, Code Agent, or both for an environment (region) other than the system default, before you can authenticate, you must set environment variables with specific Broker URLs.

 The following are prerequisites for using Snyk Broker in any environment:

-• Network access: an outbound TLS (443) to https://broker.snyk.io that is also allowed by any firewalls installed on your network
+Network access: an outbound TLS (443) to https://broker.snyk.io AND https://api.snyk.io (or regional equivalent) that is also allowed by any firewalls installed on your network

 Prepare hosts for installation of Snyk Broker